yujonglee/blog/posts/canary.md

 # Before you go

-[Star us on GitHub](https://github.com/fastrepl/canary) for support, join our [Discord](https://discord.gg/canarydev) to ask questions, and [schedule a call](https://cal.com/yujonglee/canary) if you like to chat.
+[Star us on GitHub](https://github.com/fastrepl/canary) to support, join our [Discord](https://discord.gg/canarydev) to ask questions, and [schedule a call](https://cal.com/yujonglee/canary) if you like to chat.